 Here in Mesa, Arizona, water shortages and droughts are an ever-present threat.
 As a result, residents are often called upon to curtail their water use for long periods.
 However, those measures are only a temporary solution to a long-term problem.
 Experts predict that water shortages in our region will only continue to grow in the years to come.

 For that reason, residents are going to have to embrace more comprehensive water conservation solutions.
 One of those solutions is water recycling.
 It’s a way of cutting overall water usage by reusing relatively clean water for other purposes around your home.
-Here’s everything you need to know about water recycling and how it can help you create an eco-friendlier home.
+The plumbing team at Delta Mechanical explains everything you need to know about water recycling and how it can help you create an eco-friendlier home.

 What Is Water Recycling?